-The RED series of videos is designed to maintain awareness about operational safety issues and reduce operational risk.
-Each programme conveys safety messages about the operational railway and emphasises on key learning points.
-The programmes are used in safety briefings and training sessions across the industry.
+The RED programme video series is designed to provide the workforce with awareness on a range of safety issues, and to ultimately reduce operational risk.
+Each programme conveys safety messages about railway operations with an emphasis on the key learning points.
+The videos are used in safety briefings and training sessions across the industry.

 This RED looks at the importance of challenging safety information.
 A group of track workers have a safety briefing, but some of them aren’t sure about the information.
 The confusion about different warning systems leads to a very near miss.

 A driver who has experienced a SPAD tries to deal with the aftermath.
 He contacts the signaller and control, and understands he has authority to continue—but from the wrong person.
 This RED looks at SPADs

 This RED looks at possessions.
 A group of track workers is spread over two locations.
 After a hard night’s work, they pack up and leave.
 The first train of the morning finds that they left something behind.

 This RED looks at the human factors of fatigue and distractions.
 A driver has been working all week.
 It’s his wife’s birthday dinner that evening.
 When he is asked to do a run, his mind is not completely focused on the task at hand.